Healthcare

 Registered Nurse Resume: FAQs

-The most valuable skills for a Registered Nurse resume are: Patient Assessment, IV Therapy, EHR (Epic/Cerner), Medication Administration, ACLS, BLS, Care Planning, Patient Education.
-Prioritize whatever appears verbatim in the job description — ATS systems rank resumes by keyword match rate.
+The highest-value skills for a Registered Nurse resume are: Patient Assessment, IV Therapy, EHR (Epic/Cerner), Medication Administration, ACLS, BLS, Care Planning, Patient Education.
+Prioritize whichever of these appears verbatim in the job description — ATS systems rank resumes by keyword match rate, not by overall competency.
+Include license number, state, and certifications (ACLS, BLS).
+List specific EHR systems.
+Highlight patient-to-nurse ratios.

 Registered Nurse salaries typically range from $65,000 – $100,000 depending on experience, location, company size, and specialization.
-Use LinkedIn Salary or Glassdoor to benchmark your specific market.
+Use LinkedIn Salary or Glassdoor to benchmark your specific market and negotiate with confidence.

 Include license number, state, and certifications (ACLS, BLS).
 List specific EHR systems.
 Highlight patient-to-nurse ratios.